abial/util/README.md

 `"ZECUSD"`
 `"ZECUSDT"`

-Example:
+Example usage:
 `=getPairLastPrice("ZECUSD")`

 If omitted, "BTC" will be used as base, e.g.:
 `"ZEC"`

 #### function getLastPrice(curr, base)
-Returns the last price for currency `curr` in currency `base`
+Returns the last price for currency `curr` in currency `base`.

-Example:
+Example usage:
 `=getLastPrice("ZEC", "BTC")`

 #### function getDataRefreshedTime()
-Returns the time when the price data was fetched last time
+Returns the time when the price data was fetched last time.